 I am equally proud of being Mexicana, Chicana, Latina as I am to be Española.
 I love that my Papá Pepe, my Spanish grandfather, left Spain by himself when he was 13 years old to come to ‘Hacer la America.’
 And I’m proud that my Nana Concha, with her Yaqui roots, lived and struggled in a small village in the State of Sonora.
 This is who I am and I love it.

-There is ample research that the ‘Mediterranean Diet’ provides great health benefits and that adopting it as a way of life is an excellent way to prevent chronic conditions like diabetes, heart disease, cancer and hypertension.
+There is ample research that the ‘Mediterranean Diet’ provides great health benefits.
+Adopting it as a way of life is an excellent way to prevent chronic conditions like diabetes, heart disease, cancer and hypertension.

 We are working on having a whole array of Mediterranean inspired recipes to send your way, but for now, let’s take a look at what we mean when we say ‘Mediterranean Diet.’

 The Mediterranean Diet is a way of eating that involves traditional foods commonly eaten in the 16 countries that border the Mediterranean Sea.
 This way of eating involves eating lots of vegetables and fruits, along with a moderate amount of bread, whole grains, potatoes and nuts, and a lesser amount of dairy, eggs, poultry, and fish.
 There is almost no red meat in the classic ‘Mediterraneans Diet.’
 It also involves copious amounts of olive oil, very little butter, and a little red wine.

-According to Clark and Farrow, authors of the wonderful and affordable cookbook, Mediterranean, A Taste of the Sun in over 150 Recipes, here are some of the most common foods and spices that are characteristic of a Mediterranean Diet:
+According to Clark and Farrow, authors of the wonderful and affordable cookbook, Mediterranean, A Taste of the Sun in over 150 Recipes, these are some of the most common foods and spices that are part of a Mediterranean Diet:

 With this great variety of foods and flavors, how can we not enjoy the bounty of the Mediterranean table?